Louis de Roll

-Louis de Roll (19 September 1750 – 1813) was a Swiss mercenary active during the French Revolutionary Wars and the Napoleonic Wars.
+Louis de Roll (19 September 1750 – 1813), born Ludwig Robert, Baron von Roll, was a Swiss mercenary active during the French Revolutionary Wars and the Napoleonic Wars.
+Due to his services to the King of France, his name was Frenchified, which was common practice.
+In French service he was a comrade of Pierre Victor de Besenval, Victor von Gibelin and Ludwig von Flüe.

 Swiss Guards

-Louis de Roll was born on 19 September 1750 and was from Solothurn in the Old Swiss Confederacy.
+Louis de Roll, was born on 19 September 1750 and was from Solothurn in the Old Swiss Confederacy.
 He was in the service of King Louis XVI, as an officer in the Swiss Guards of his Maison Militaire du Roi (Royal Military Household).
 De Roll held the rank of lieutenant-colonel and was adjutant to the future Charles X of France (then the Count of Artois), the younger brother of the king who served as colonel of the Swiss Guards.
 Following the start of the French Revolution de Roll left France with Charles to join the Army of Condé, he thus avoided the massacre of his regiment in the Defence of the Tuileries by Republican forces on 10 August 1792.
 De Roll fought alongside Charles and the Army of Condé in the campaigns of 1792 and 1793 of the War of the First Coalition and was promoted to colonel.